Endpoint CORS

 - Avoid wildcard origins in production: Using

-Access-Control-Allow-Origin: *withAccess-Control-Allow-Credentials: true.
-If you need credentials, list specific origins. - API keys in browser code: When calling endpoints from browser JavaScript, your API key is visible to anyone who inspects the page source.
+allow_credentialsdefaults totrue, which causes the server to emitAccess-Control-Allow-Credentials: true.
+The router rejects the combination ofallow_origins: ["*"]andallow_credentials: truewith HTTP 400 (the CORS spec forbids it).
+To use a wildcard origin you must explicitly setallow_credentials: false; to use credentials you must enumerate specific origins.
+Server-to-server requests are unaffected because CORS is a browser-enforced mechanism. - API keys in browser code: When calling endpoints from browser JavaScript, your API key is visible to anyone who inspects the page source.
 Consider using scoped API keys with minimal permissions and endpoint restrictions.

 - Restrict allowed headers: Only allow the headers your application actually needs.
 The defaults (

-Content-TypeandAuthorization) are sufficient for most inference use cases. - Use short maxAge during development: A shorter
+Content-TypeandAuthorization) are sufficient for most inference use cases. - Use short max_age during development: A shorter

-maxAge(e.g., 300 seconds) during development means CORS policy changes take effect faster in browsers.
+max_age(e.g., 300 seconds) during development means CORS policy changes take effect faster in browsers.

 Important: CORS is a browser-enforced security mechanism.
 Server-to-server requests (curl, backend services, SDKs) are not affected by CORS settings and will always work regardless of configuration.